May is Mental Health Awareness Month

-FAIRMONT — May marks Mental Health Awareness Month, and with that people are making sure to acknowledge mental health struggles.
+FAIRMONT — May marks Mental Health Awareness Month, and with that, people are taking time to acknowledge mental health struggles.

 Cheri Timko from Timko Counseling Services LLC, of Fairmont, said when people live with the symptoms of depression and anxiety they don’t function as well at home, work or with others.